-- The Kruger Park is an all year round destination, with each season bringing its own highlights. - Game viewing can be at its best during the dry winters months from May to September.
-Vegetation is low and sparse at this time of year, making animals easier to spot and track, while the permanent water sources offer a rewarding safari experience in the Kruger. - The wet summer season brings full waterholes, lush bushveld, many new-born wildlife and the summer migrant birds arrive.
+The Kruger Park is an all year round destination, with each season bringing its own highlights.

+Game viewing can be at its best during the dry winters months from May to September.
+Vegetation is low and sparse at this time of year, making animals easier to spot and track, while the permanent water sources offer a rewarding safari experience in the Kruger.
+The wet summer season, from November to March brings full waterholes, lush bushveld, many new-born wildlife and the summer migrant birds arrive.

-SOUTH AFRICA
+SOUTHERN KRUGER - SOUTH AFRICA